Apple Family Sharing

 When you’ve finished, you’ll be directed to the control suite for each feature offered by iOS 13.
 For the purposes of setting and managing Parental Controls, you should focus on Screen Time.

-Screen Time for iPod Parental Controls
+Screen Time iPod Touch Parental Controls

 Screen Time will give you insights about how much time you’re using your device, and you can set limits for managing: